uynphm/MiniMinds/README.md

 ---

 ## Features
-- **picture Analysis**: Upload picture of toddlers to analyze their expression.
+- **Picture Analysis**: Upload picture of toddlers to analyze their expression.
 - **Autism Detection**: Uses machine learning models to detect early signs of autism.
 - **User-Friendly Interface**: Simple and intuitive design for parents and caregivers.
 - **Secure Data Handling**: Ensures privacy and security of uploaded picture.